What Is On-the-Job Training?

 OJT reduces money that would have been used to pay for expensive conferences and to hire guest speakers.
 Employees get to learn from experienced colleagues and supervisors.
 In the process, the current employees get to sharpen their skills and turn their daily tasks into an opportunity to prepare new hires to increase workplace efficiency.

 3. Reduced employee turnover

-On-the-job-training helps employees feel more motivated and encouraged hence more confident in their skills and experience.
+On-the-job training helps employees feel more motivated and encouraged, hence more confident in their skills and experience.
 When employees feel confident in their skills and the workplace, companies have a reduced likelihood of experiencing turnover because of someone quitting or not being up to par with the company's expectations.

 To get the most out of your OJT, here are some tips to keep in mind:

-- Go through your notes on your own time: At the end of the day, go through your notes.
+Go through your notes on your own time: At the end of the day, go through your notes.
 Take some time when you're not at work and learn more about what the job requires.
 You can research tips and tricks to write effective office memos.
-Alternatively, you can watch a how-to video for how to use a new type of software in your workplace.
+Alternatively, you can watch a how-to video on how to use a new type of software in your workplace.

 Advantages of OJT

-On-the-job-training has various advantages, including:
+On-the-job training has various advantages, including: